 Facilitates Infection Control: The Passy-Muir Valve eliminates the need for finger occlusion of the tracheostomy tube which can lead to infections and offers protection from particulates entering the trachea.
 The Passy-Muir Valves redirect secretions through the upper airway allowing oral expectoration and reducing contamination of the patient's immediate environment.

 Interchangeability Between Tracheostomy and Ventilator Use: All Passy-Muir Valves can be used both on and off the ventilator with both pediatric and adult patients.
 This includes non-ventilator dependent tracheostomized patients, patients who are weaning from the ventilator and patients who are ventilator dependent.
-The Passy-Muir Valves can be placed in-line with the ventilator using disposable tubing (with PMV® 007 only) or non-disposable flexible rubber tubing (with PMV® 005, PMV® 007, PMV® 2000 and PMV® 2001).
+The Passy-Muir Valves can be placed in-line with the ventilator using disposable tubing (with PMV® 007 only) or with the PMV-AD 22 flexible silicone adapter with PMV® 005, PMV® 007, PMV® 2000 and PMV® 2001).